 - Remove the rib from the container and brush of all the salt.

 - Hang the Pinnekjøtt “stick meat” somewhere cold, dark and with some air movement for 6-8 weeks or more.
 The meat should be dark in color and firm to the touch.
-In Norway pinnekjøtt is usually made in the winter so we have no problem with bugs.
-So remember to use a cheesecloth tent if your from warmer climate.
+In Norway pinnekjøtt is usually made around autumn/winter time so we have no problem with bugs.
+Important to remember to use a cheesecloth tent if you want to make this in areas with warmer climate.

 - Cut the mat between the rib with a knife, meat cleaver, ax, saw or a reciprocationg saw with new blades.